kwoxer/Arda-Maps/README.md

 ![Third Age](http://arda-maps.org/pics/welcome/thirdage.png)

-To see the satellite view of the sepcific Age, simply click the *Earth* image on the bottom.
+To see the satellite view of the specific Age, simply click the *Earth* image on the bottom.

 Family Tree
 ---